-While each student is required to prepare for every case discussion, there will be group case analyses due for only seven of the thirteen cases (excluding the Duke's LBO case - see below).
-Each group will work together on these seven cases.
-The case analysis should not exceed 2-3 of double spaced typed pages (in a reasonable font size) plus any analyses or exhibits you chose to include (see further below for case analysis directions) and should be submitted via NYU Classes prior to the beginning of the relevant class.
+While each student is required to prepare for every case discussion, there will be group case analysis submissions due for only six cases (excluding the Duke's LBO case - see below).
+The case analyses should not exceed 2-3 of double spaced typed pages (in a reasonable font size) plus any analyses or exhibits you chose to include (see further below for case analysis directions) and should be submitted via NYU Classes prior to the beginning of the relevant class.
 It is up to the group members to decide how the work on each case is divided.
 In the event a member of a group is consistently not pulling his/her weight, the other members of the group should try to persuade this student to contribute more fully.
 Failing that, the group should notify me and I will take corrective action.
 Keep in mind that all members of a group will receive the same grade for each written case analysis.
 For the avoidance of doubt, groups should not consult or share work with each other when preparing these analyses.

-I will release questions/suggested topics for each case analysis well in advance of the due date.
-Each group should feel free to add anything to the case analyses that it feels would help get to the heart of the case.
+I will release questions/suggested topics for each group case analysis assignment well in advance of the due date.
+I will also post topics and questions for the cases for which no written assignment is due, which should help you prepare for the case discussions in class.

-At the beginning of each case discussion, I will cold call on an individual student to present his/her group or individual analysis depending on the case.
+At the beginning of each case discussion, I will cold call on an individual student to present his/her group or individual analysis, depending on the case.
 I will continue to cold call students throughout the case discussions and will also call on volunteers.
 To insure that students are prepared for every case discussion, I will especially rely on cold calling for cases for which no group assignment is due.
 While I expect a robust discussion in which students feel free to disagree with each other (and with me) I would like that case discussions to be conducted with utmost civility and respect.

-In addition to the seven group case analyses, there will be three individual assignments due throughout the course, each relating to the construction of a different section of the same LBO model (the Duke's LBO case): a) operating assumptions and projections, b) sources and uses of funds, capital structure and debt schedules, and opening balance sheet adjustments, and c) valuation, IRR and DCF analysis.
+In addition to the six group case analyses, there will be three individual assignments due throughout the course, each relating to the construction of a different section of the same LBO model (the Duke's LBO case): a) operating assumptions and projections, b) sources and uses of funds, capital structure and debt schedules, credit statistics and opening balance sheet adjustments, and c) valuation, IRR and DCF analysis.